Etdescamps/libimgmap/README.md

 This library is distributed under an ISC-like license (simplified BSD license).

 ## Limitations
-Windows is not supported as its file mapping methods are quite different.
+Windows is not supported as its file mapping methods are quite different from those used by Unix likes.
+This library is heavily relying on features provided by a POSIX environment, so it is not portable to non-Unix operating systems.
-Heavily based on UNIX systems features.